apollner/news_image_generation/README.md

 ## Latest News Headline
 The latest news headline used to generate the image is:

-**Icon of the Seas: World's largest cruise ship sets sail from Miami**
+**Mona Lisa: Protesters throw soup at da Vinci painting**

-You can read more about it [here](https://www.bbc.com/news/world-us-canada-68118822).
+You can read more about it [here](https://www.bbc.com/news/world-europe-68121654).

 ## Requirements
 - Python 3.8